Quickstart

 >>>

-You can catch any errors returned by the DNA Center cloud by catching ApiError exceptions in a try-except block.
+You can catch any errors that are returned by the Catalyst Center cloud by catching ApiError exceptions in a try-except block.

 >>> try: